 Core Evaluation Metrics:

-Clustering: Metrics like silhouette coefficient or Calinski-Harabasz index assess the quality of the formed clusters based on intra-cluster similarity and inter-cluster separation.
+Metrics like the silhouette coefficient or Calinski-Harabasz index assess the quality of the formed clusters based on intra-cluster similarity and inter-cluster separation.

 Cross-Validation: A Robust Approach